WibiSanaSini/LiDAR-Exploration-with-Open3D/README.md

 - **Voxelization & Mesh Creation:** Transform data into voxel grids and meshes.
 - **Coordinate Transformation:** Convert local coordinates into geographical coordinates for accurate mapping.

-## Contributing
-Contributions are welcome.
-Please fork the repository and submit a pull request with your enhancements.

 ## License
 This project is under the MIT License.
 See the [LICENSE](LICENSE) file for more details.